 |Hardiness Zones||4 to 8|

 Don't expect Scotch Moss to thrive in shaded, damp conditions like a true moss species will.
 They will not thrive in intense heat.

 If this plant is grown in a temperate climate, in a good-quality soil, and in a sunny or partial shade position, it's likely to do well without much maintenance.

 Full shade is a recipe for disaster when it comes to Scotch Moss.
 Providing it isn't going to suffer intense afternoon heat, it does best in sun.
 It can also tolerate partial shade, but too much can result in the plant becoming a less compact ground cover.
 It can start grow irregularly giving it a unattractive undulating appearance.

 Scotch Moss prefers a fertile, moist soil.
 It can manage in sandy, loamy and chalky varieties, but if the soil isn't particularly fertile, it may benefit from having additional organic matter added.

 Well-drained soil is an absolute must for this plant as it won't tolerate standing water.

 You need to be careful not to over or under water Scotch Moss.
-Brown patches and root rot can be a problem for this species.
+Brown patches can be a problem for this species.

 It isn't a drought-tolerant plant, and the soil should, ideally, be kept consistently moist without becoming water-logged.